Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

 Note that the fixed point naturally emerges when $d \to \infty$ in the fixed point expression~\eqref{eq:fixedpoint1} for fixed~$d$.
-However, the process-level results in \cite{Mitzenmacher01,VDK96} for fixed~$d$ cannot be readily used to handle joint scalings, and do not yield the entire fluid-scaled sample path for arbitrary initial states as given by~\eqref{eq:fluid}.
+However, the process-level results in \cite{Mitzenmacher01,VDK96} for fixed~$d$ cannot be readily used to handle joint scalings of~$d$ and~$N$, and do not yield the entire fluid-scaled sample path for arbitrary initial states as given by~\eqref{eq:fluid}.
 The fixed point in~\eqref{eq:fpjsq}, in conjunction with an interchange of limits argument, indicates that in stationarity the fraction of servers with a queue length of two or larger under the JSQ policy is negligible as $N \to \infty$.